The Kennel Club has approved a new official DNA testing scheme

 To find out which laboratories the Kennel Club is able to record

-results from please refer to the worldwide DNA testing list found
+Club, please refer to the worldwide DNA testing list at

 Caroline Kisko, Kennel Club Secretary, said: "The Kennel Club is